damianW85/Unused-images-removal-tool/README.md

 * Works with node.js.
 * Searches recursively from root directory down:(inside subdirectories).
-* Finds and deletes all unused images and deletes them.
+* Finds and deletes all unused images.
 * Throws an error if images are requested by the browser but not found in images directory.

 ## Requirements